Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

 - d. for (int i = 1; i <= n; i++) sum += 1 / (1.0*i*i);

 ### Correct Answer
-- The correct answer is `c` because it does double divsion and order of operations correctly
+- The correct answer is `c` because it does double division and order of operations correctly

 ## 1.3.21 — Method `baseToBase`
 - Method name: `baseToBase`